borisboguslavsky/illustrator-scripts/README.md

 ### How to use:

+1. Select which objects you want to randomize the selection of.
+2. Open the script.
+This can be done in Illustrator's menu (File > Scripts > Other Script).
-1. Select which selection mode you'd like to use.
+3. Select which selection mode you'd like to use.
 	* The *'Percentage'* mode will randomly select a specified percentage of objects from the currently selected set of objects.
 	* The *'Count'* mode will randomly select an specified number of objects from the currently selected set of objects.
-2. Enter the value in the *'Value'* field.
+4. Enter the value in the *'Value'* field.
 	* For the percentage mode, this value should be between 0 and 100.
 	* For the count mode, this value should be between 1 and however many items are in the current selection.
-2. Click 'OK'
+5. Click 'OK'
 	* This will execute the script and randomly select a number of objects based on entered parameters.

 ### Notes: